nginxinc/nginx-wiki/source/modules/healthcheck.rst

 .. note:: This also gives you access to a health status page that lets you seehow well your healthcheck are doing.

-.. note:: *This module is not distributed with the Nginx source.* See the `installation instructions <healthcheck.installation_>`_.
+.. note:: *This module is not distributed with the NGINX source.* See the `installation instructions <healthcheck.installation_>`_.

 .. warning:: The docs on this wiki can get out of date.
 For the authoritative